 - • Home computers: Organizations allowing employees to work from home are vulnerable since it’s unclear what devices the remote user operates.

 The Risks of Poor Remote Access Security and Tips to Avoid Them

-Remote access presents multiple security risks that can negatively impact an organization.
+Remote access presents multiple security risks that can negatively impact an organization and could be used by tech support scammers.
 The risks come from external actors intent on planting malware or compromising systems as well as from oversights made by internal users.

 We offer some tips that can help companies enact strong remote access security in the battle against the evolving techniques of advanced cybercriminals.
 These techniques can also be applied to securing remote access from an individual’s mobile devices.

 Following are some of the most common issues faced when implementing remote access and methods to enhance security.

 1. The risk: Insufficient knowledge – Users need to be educated regarding their individual role in protecting computing resources and how to effectively use the technical security solutions available.

 PRO TIP: Educate users regarding security and risk prevention

 All personnel involved in remote access need to be educated about the potential business risks of poor security.
 This includes customers, employees, and members of remote technical support teams.
 Teams need to be on the same page and follow the approved set of security procedures to protect corporate resources from the risk of cyberattacks.
 Organizational security guidelines should be defined and shared with all parties.